tjake/Solandra/README.md

 Solandra
 ========
 Solandra is a real-time distributed search engine built on [Apache Solr](http://lucene.apache.org) and [Apache Cassandra](http://cassandra.apache.org).

+At it's core Solandra is a tight integration of Solr and Cassandra, meaning within a single JVM both Solr and Cassandra are running, and documents are stored and disributed using Cassandra's data model.

-It makes managing and dynamically growing Solr simple(r).
+Solandra makes managing and dynamically growing Solr simple(r).

+For more information please see the wiki: https://github.com/tjake/Lucandra/wiki

 ####Requirements:####